-Homemaker care offers numerous services that can be administered in your family's home.
+Homemaker care offers numerous services that can be administered in your family’s home.
 This type of care can provide various medical services such as opening container lids, aid in self-administration of medication, and assistance in removing medication from container for those residents with a physical disability.
 This care type offers multiple services including tracheostomy care, laundry, and housekeeping.
 A majority of home care services screen potential patients prior to entry.
 This screening might include ADLs abilities, health problems, and weight/nutritional status.
-Also, services offered may involve meal preperation and help with household chores.
-Companion care may also afford your family member help with meal preperation and doing laundry.
+Also, services offered may involve meal preparation and help with household chores.
+Companion care may also afford your family member help with meal preparation and doing laundry.
 Finally, home-maker care can support your family member with wellness services including transfers from bed to wheelchair and transfers from wheelchair to bed.

 Cost of Living

 The rent burden for Waipahu is about 19.5% of the average monthly income.
 Monthly, the median rent in Waipahu is $1,786 and the median price for a home for Waipahu costs around $573,729.